All Episodes

 We have to have that.

-The other thing, we want to become again energy independent.
+The other thing, we want to become, again, energy independent.

-We were energy independent three years ago.
+We were energy independent 40 years ago.

-And what we really want is energy dominance, and then as you know, we re I rebuilt the entire military, and we had it like nobody's ever had it before, and then this guy gave away 85 billion dollars worth of equipment to Afghanistan in the most embarrassing moment in the history of our country.
+And then this guy gave away $85 billion worth of equipment to Afghanistan in the most embarrassing moment in the history of our country.

 But we have a lot more than that.